PingOne

 After a composite predictor yields a result, you can use the result in the same ways as the results of individual risk predictors:

-• You can assign the predictor a score or weight to be used with the other predictors in your risk policy to calculate a final risk level.
+• You can assign the predictor a score to be used with the other predictors in your risk policy to calculate a final risk level.

 • You can define an override that uses the composite predictor so that in cases where the predictor conditions are met, you can directly assign a final risk level and ignore the other predictors in the risk policy.